Motorcycle Tour in South America

 Here you have the chance to visit the cities of Cuzco and La Paz, Lake Titicaca as well as 10 other UNESCO world heritage sites.

-The trip is suitable for any experienced motor-biker with some basic off-road experience.
+Our Machu Picchu motorcycle tour in South America is suitable for any experienced motor-biker with some basic off-road experience.
 People having lung, heart or blood circulation problems should consult their doctor for the altitude.

 820 mm seat hight